nevenjovanovic/treebank-polybius/README.md

 + [BaseX](http://basex.org/), a (freely available) XML Database engine and XPath/XQuery 3.1 Processor
 ### Building the database

-Install software as necessary (Git and BaseX).
+Install the software as necessary (Git and BaseX).

-Clone this repository and, from BaseX, run the [scripts/create-polybius-db.bxs](scripts/create-polybius-db.bxs).
-The script will pull the latest version of the Polybius treebank XML document from the [Ancient Greek and Latin Dependency Treebank (AGLDT)](https://perseusdl.github.io/treebank_data/) repository.
+Using Git, clone this repository.
+From BaseX, run the [scripts/create-polybius-db.bxs](scripts/create-polybius-db.bxs).
+The script will pull the latest version of the Polybius treebank XML document from the [Ancient Greek and Latin Dependency Treebank (AGLDT)](https://perseusdl.github.io/treebank_data/) Github repository.

 ### Exploring the database

++ How many sentences and words are there in Polybius's Book 1?
 + Which functions are there in the sentences of Polybius's Book 1?
 + How many occurrences of each function is there?
-+ How many children nodes are contained each function?
++ What is the maximum and minimun number of children nodes contained by each function?
++ What do Polybius's predicates consist of?
++ What do Polybius's subjects consist of?

 # License